dagrimb/WeChat/README.md

 18) You should now have your personal configuration code for your database.
 Replace the default credentials in the **initializeApp()** function in Chat.js (lines 35-47) with this configuration code.

-OTHER DEPEDENCIES/LIBRARIES NEEDED (to be installed in the root project folder via the CLI-- imports are already in place).
+DEPEDENCIES/LIBRARIES NEEDED (to be installed in the root project folder via the CLI-- imports are already in place).
 -React Navigation: **npm install --save react-navigation** -The dependencies that React Navigation uses:
 a) **npm install @react-navigation/native @ react-navigation/stack**